 Gout and is crystal deposition diseases where crystals of uric acid, needle-shaped monosodium urate crystals are deposited in tissues of the body, including the joints.
 Usually big toe of the foot is affected first but subsequently, other joints also get affected.

-Another crystal deposition disease that may affect wrist joint is pseudogout.
+Another crystal deposition disease that may affect the wrist joint is pseudogout.

 After years with the disease, lumps of uric acid, called tophi, may occur beneath the skin of the hands.